chenyucheng2016/qpOASESMultiAgentPlanning/README.md

 ---
 ## What is TurboADMM?

-TurboADMM is a high-performance trajectory optimization engine designed for **real-time multi-agent control**.
+TurboADMM is a high-performance inference engine designed for **real-time multi-agent control**.
 Built on top of **qpOASES** (a parametric active-set QP solver), it leverages MPC-aware hotstart and distributed optimization.
 Instead of solving one massive centralized optimization problem, each agent solves its own small problem in parallel, coordinated through the Alternating Direction Method of Multipliers (ADMM).

 **Key Features:**
 - **MPC-Aware QP Solving:** Exploits Model Predictive Control structure using Riccati recursion